Dilapidation Reports

 • Written summary with a professional assessment of each item recorded

 The report covers not just the property being renovated but all neighbouring properties and public infrastructure within the potential impact zone of the construction work.
+A dilapidation report is usually visual and non-invasive.
+It records what can be seen and safely accessed on the day.

 1